markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-A conforming parser may render a soft line break in HTML either as a line break or as a space.
+A conforming parser may render a soft line break in HTML either as a line ending or as a space.

 A renderer may also provide an option to render soft line breaks as hard line breaks.